 Bol Renversé (Upside-down bowl)

-Rice, chicken or lamb saucy Chop suey, fried egg, spring onions and chili paste, these are the main components of a nice Bol Renversé.
+Rice, chicken or lamb saucy Chop suey, fried egg, spring onions, and chili paste, are the main components of a nice Bol Renversé.

 Dholl Puri / Faratha (Roti)

 Dholl Puri and Faratha are like tortillas except the former is made of yellow peas.
 They are eaten with a variety of curries.